These Green and Unpleasant Lands

 There are those that worship the Old Ones who believe that this is all part of a scheme by these eldritch entities to enter our world through the Deeper Gloom where the barriers are weakest, although this belief has no basis whatsoever in scientific fact.

 Much of this material is adapted from the Midderlands OSR campaign setting and bestiary, the image of the various Gloom levels was based heavily on the (far superior) graphic on page 9 of the Midderlands book.
+The currency table was taken from the Midderlands campaign setting with extraneous text removed.
 No challenge is intended to any copyrights.